Deutscher775/s.jesn.zip-tray-agent/README.md

 <img src="https://s.jesn.zip/u/weasel/s.jesn.zip%20icon.png">

-JesnZIP Tray Agent - README
+JesnZIP Tray Agent
 ===========================

-This document contains instructions specific to the Windows tray agent `JesnZIP-tray.py` and how to build it into an executable.
+This the tray agent that automatically uploads screenshots, pictures and videos inside your clipboard so https://s.jesn.zip file sharing.
+## Note
+This is completely loginless usable.
+A login is only required if you want to:
+1. save files permanently
+2. want them to show up in the "My  Files" on the webite for future uses

+Max file size is 1Gb

 # Installation
 - Download the latest `installer.exe` in the releases tab